 The Five of Swords’ message is to back away from an argument or a problematic situation; you would be going up against forces that you cannot control.
-Any kind of controversy will certainly not resolve in your favour.
+Any kind of controversy will certainly not resolve in your favor.

-Whether this refers to a troubled relationship, a legal dispute, or your well-being, the card’s message is clear: there is no way to win this one, nothing to say that could fix the mess.
+Whether this refers to a troubled relationship, a legal dispute, or your well-being, the card’s message is clear: there is no way to win this one, and nothing to say that could fix the mess.
 You should reconsider your options before it is too late, and find some other way to handle it and minimize the damage.

 The card demonstrates that empty and dangerous ideas and beliefs pave the road to failure.
-It may also indicate that someone’s out to get you, a rival, or perhaps a friend who has been harbouring a secret hatred and should not be trusted.
+It may also indicate that someone’s out to get you, a rival, or perhaps a friend who has been harboring a secret hatred and should not be trusted.
 Your reputation is at stake, and maybe more than that.

 You may feel like just walking away from a situation; that’s OK, we have to choose our battles.
 It’s only reasonable to walk away from an insoluble problem that’s guaranteed to cause you pain and misery.
 You’ve got nothing to gain from this.